 Open a single Sales report

 Just select a node from the tree and press the Open Sales Report button.

-Check this option if you want to save one or more reports.
+Check this option if you want to save one or more reports, without opening them.

 - Select a node from the treeview.
 If you also want to select its children, click Select branch.
 If you want to save the reports for all the network nodes, just click Select all.
 You usually do so when you are ready to generate the monthly results.